Fireside

 Keeping them dependent on you

-for everything (food and
+for everything (control necessities: food and

 assurance of salvation)